cdfarrow/cdfutils/README.rst

 A library of miscellaneous utility functions and classes that I've created for various projects.

-ConfigStore:
+Config:

-    A generic configuration class that persists values in a text file.
+    ConfigStore: A generic configuration class that persists values in a text file.

-DotNetForms:
+DotNet:

     Some general helper classes for use with .NET Windows.Forms: